Jason Kenny: 2005–2007

 During the 2005/2006 racing season, Kenny competed for Great Britain at a junior level as a sprinter and won world titles at the junior world championships.
 In the 2006/2007 season, he competed at a senior level for the team and took part in a number of World Cup Classics events across the world and Revolution events in Manchester, against some of the world's best Sprint riders.
 In the Revolution events in the 2007/2008 season, Kenny beat the world champion Theo Bos.

 2008

 Kenny made his debut in the world championships in 2008, finishing fifth overall in the sprint competition.
 In the Olympic Games, he made the team sprint squad, replacing Ross Edgar at man 2 in the team just before the Games.
 The team defeated the French team that had beaten them to the world title in Manchester only months earlier by over half a second.
 In the sprint competition, Kenny reached the final, but was defeated by his teammate Chris Hoy 2–0.
 His rise as a cyclist had been rapid.
-He had progressed from competing in a domestic junior series to Olympic Champion in only 3 and a half years.
+He had progressed from competing in a domestic junior series to Olympic Champion in only 3 1/2 years.

 Kenny was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.